oasis-lang/oasis/docs/syntax.rst

 These are the directional evaluation operators.
 They are used to evaluate expressions in a specific direction.
 They are always evaluated left-to-right, but depending on the direction of the arrow, it will return the first or last expression.
+These are identical to the comma operator in C, but with direction.

 .. code-block:: oasis